Connecting Track to Exchange

 As soon as Entelo receives this information, we can test the connection to make sure it is working.

-Once the service account has been created, recruiters can begin granting the service account permission to read their inbox.
+Once the service account has been created, recruiters can begin granting the service account the "Reviewer" permission level.
 Here are the steps necessary, on Windows and macOS.

 Outlook for Windows